adtzlr/felupe/docs/tutorial/shear.rst

 Two rubber blocks of height :math:`H` and length :math:`L`, both glued to a rigid plate on their top and bottom faces, are subjected to a displacement controlled non-homogenous shear deformation by :math:`u_{ext}` in combination with a compressive normal force :math:`F`.
-What is being looked for is the shear stress as a function of ?

 .. image:: images/shear.svg
    :width: 400px

 Let's create the mesh.
 An additional center-point is created for a multi-point constraint (MPC).
+By default, FElupe stores points not connected to any cells in :attr:`Mesh.points_without_cells` and adds them to the list of inactive degrees of freedom.
+Hence, we have to drop our MPC-centerpoint from that list.

 ..  code-block:: python